 # Lite Client Protocol

-When someone submits a verification request to our lite client, they must also send in the encoded result they got from our oracle.
-That result is not just the data they requested, but also contains information on the request itself as well as the associated response.
-The lite client’s aim is then to use that information to show that the data the user requested exists on BandChain, thus verifying the oracle result’s validity.
+When someone submits a verification request to our lite client, they must also send in the encoded result they got from BandChain oracle.
+This is because the result is not just the data they requested, but also contains information on the request itself as well as the associated response.
+The lite client use these information to prove that the data the user requested exists on BandChain, thus verifying the oracle result’s validity.

-The lite client's verification process consists of 3 steps:
+The lite client's verification process checks for 3 conditions:

 - that the proof received in the request can be used to construct a valid block header